 Cover:

 Super cool and seductive.
-It depicts Beth (minus her eternal cigarette) in a scene in which she uses her feminine charms to get something from our poor Simon.
-A scene which will later reoccur several times in different variations.
+It depicts Beth (minus her eternal cigarette) in a scene where she uses her feminine charms to get something from our poor Simon.
+A scene that will recur several times in different variations.

 I found her waiting for me in the narrow upstairs hall, and she was wearing nothing but a Turkish towel and her eternal cigarette.
 A big Turkish towel wrapped completely about her from under her armpits to halfway down her thighs and held together by one hand at her bosom.
 It covered her as adequately as a short robe.

-Beautiful illustration, I love that vortex in the background.
-It's definitely in the top ten of my modest paperbacks collection.
-Was really surprised that Google search didn't find it (came up with the original Gold Medal edition #148 which is also cool).
-Surely this one was done by some famous old school artist?
+Beautiful illustration.
+I love that vortex in the background.
+It's definitely in the top ten of my modest paperback collection.
+I was surprised that Google search didn't find it; it came up with the original Gold Medal edition (#148), which is also fantastic.

 "You enjoy killing, " her father had once told her.